Two-day tour of Vallaisonnay

 • Arrival : Car park at the hamlet of Laisonnay d'en bas

-• Towns crossed : CHAMPAGNY-EN-VANOISE, PEISEY-NANCROIX
+• Towns crossed : CHAMPAGNY-EN-VANOISE and PEISEY-NANCROIX

 Altimetric profile